SuperMechaCow/OpenCritter/README.md

 - OpenCritter is for all levels of skill and expertise.
 Novices should be able to build their own from scratch, and experts can lead the project development.
 - OpenCritter is all-ages and gender nuetral.
 - OpenCritter is for makers *and* hackers.
 Create and destroy!
 - Mods are encouraged!
-But anything that conflicts "core experience" ofthe game should be listed as a new branch.
+But anything that conflicts with the "core experience" of the game should be listed as a new branch.

 ## Community